1

 • Complete disassembly of vehicles

-• Refit new parts such as bumpers, fenders, grills, moldings, and other bolt-on items.
+• Refit new parts such as bumpers, fenders, grills, moldings, and other bolt-on and welded items.

 • Complete all repairs in a manner in which the repaired areas are restored to the original manufacturer’s specifications, including door, hood and deck alignments, chassis, and frame measurements, and welded on unibody parts.

-• Assist the Body Technician in checking all parts for accuracy before starting the repair and notify appropriately of any incorrect parts or other discrepancies.
+• Check all parts for accuracy before starting the repair and notify the Estimator of any incorrect parts or other discrepancies.

-• Work efficiently to meet the target date assigned
+• Work efficiently to meet the target delivery date assigned to an RO.

-• Assume responsibility for all parts assigned to your portion of the job(s)
+• Assume responsibility for all parts assigned to your job(s)

 • Protect the interior and exterior non-repair areas of all vehicles in repair from additional damage, including dust, dirt, scratches, primer, overspray.